 The conclusion of the study on information exposure derived from TS 22.261 [8] specification:

-- In this release of specification, the monitoring of energy consumption, renewable ratio and carbon emission is supported
+a) In this release of specification, the monitoring of energy consumption, renewable ratio and carbon emission is supported

-- The supported granularity is per UE and per QoS flow
+b) The supported granularity is per UE and per QoS flow

-- Energy consumption monitoring as described in the preceding requirement is done by means of averaging or applying a statistical model.
+c) Energy consumption monitoring as described in the preceding requirement is done by means of averaging or applying a statistical model.
 The requirement does not imply that some form of 'real time' monitoring is required.

 Editor’s note: Whether it is feasible to estimate the energy consumption per services requires further considerations

+d) per NF and per slice level, the existing OAM method is applied.

+Editor’s note: Data collection for other granularities is FFS.

+Alt 1 4012

+e.1) Energy consumption per gNB provided from gNB.

+Alt 2 4243

+e.2) Energy related inforamtoin can be obtained from OAM, 5GC NFs to generate and calculate the energy consumption, energy efficiency etc. to be exposed.

+NOTE x: Obtain and report energy related information from NG-RAN at granularity of per PDU session level, per QoS flow level and per UE level is out of scope of R19.

+Alt 3 4387

+e.3) In the R19, the gNB does not measure per UE, per PDU session and per Qos flow energy consumption.

+NOTE: gNB energy consumption at per-UE, per-PDU session or per-Qos flow granularity can be derived by implementation, e.g. static average.

-- Subject to operator policy and regulatory requirements, the 5G system shall be able to monitor the energy consumption for serving the 3rd party, together with the network performance statistic information
+f) Subject to operator policy and regulatory requirements, the 5G system shall be able to monitor the energy consumption for serving the 3rd party, together with the network performance statistic information

+g.1) 5GC NF (e.g., NWDAF, EECF) take the responsibility to collecting and handling energy related information to be exposed.

+Alt 3 4387

+g.2) The EECF is responsible for collecting, calculating the Energy consumption and efficiency data.

+Editor’s note: Whether the EECF is a new 5G NF, or an enhancement to an existing NF (e.g. NWDAF) is FFS.

 8.1.1.4 Information exposure